marda-alliance/metadata_extractors/README.md

   (`matthew.evans[at]uclouvain.be`)
 - *Peter Kraus, TU Berlin*
-- *David Elbert, Johns Hopkins University* (elbert[at]jhu.edu)
+- *David Elbert, Johns Hopkins University* (`elbert[at]jhu.edu`)

 ## Organization & logistics

-The working group will start in mid-November with an initial meeting (TBA) after polling the initial respondents.
+The working group will start with an initial meeting on [November 30th at 14:00 UTC/15:00 CET/09:00 EST](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20221130T14).

 - All meetings will be open and will take place on [Jitsi](https://meet.jit.si/) with the room code `marda-extractors`.
 Meeting dates will be arranged in the